locationtech/geomesa/docs/user/datastores/runtime_config.rst

 +++++++++++++++++++++++++++

 This property controls the max level of recursion that will be used when generating scan ranges.
 Higher levels of recursion will generate more accurate ranges at the cost of longer query planning times, and vice-versa.
+By default there is no limit.
 Generally this does not need to be configured.

 geomesa.scan.ranges.target
 ++++++++++++++++++++++++++